 Junior Orioles Dugout Club

-The Kids' Corner is located near Gate C and features entertainment for younger fans, including a moon bounce, Play N' Learn playground, Orioles throwing inflatable, larger-than-life Oriole Bird bobbleheads, and much more!
+The recently expanded and reimagined Kids' Corner is located near Gate C and features entertainment for younger fans, including The Bird House, a new interactive treehouse activity center and jungle gym for children.
+Other kid-friendly elements are also available, including a moon bounce, skee-ball, Orioles throwing inflatable, larger-than-life Oriole Bird bobbleheads, and more!
+The Kids' Corner offers food and beverage options for kids and adults, newly enhanced video entertainment, and lounge areas for parents.

 Kids Run the Bases